skyvers/skyve-dev-guide/_pages/automated-unit-testing.md

 For example, a firstName field would look for `/src/main/java/resources/data/firstName.txt`.
 If it finds this file, it will randomly select a value from its content, where each value should be separated by a line break.
 Example test files are included with new projects.

-Note: The data files are incldued in `src/main/java` so that they can be used to create test data in a running application, e.g. in an Action.
+Note: The data files are included in `src/main/java` so that they can be used to create test data in a running application, e.g. in an Action.
 If they were in `src/test`, they would be excluded from the build at runtime.

 ### The `@DataMap` annotation
 A `Factory` can also be annotated with `@DataMap` when the test file to use does not match the attribute name, e.g.